-- poor storefront signage
+- Poor storefront signage;

-- vacant retail space with roll down grates
+- Vacant retail space with roll down grates;

-- few shade trees
+- Few shade trees;

-- narrow and unsafe sidewalks
+- Narrow and unsafe sidewalks;

-- inadequate crosswalks and lighting
+- Inadequate crosswalks and lighting;

-- no street furniture
+- No street furniture;

-- poorly maintained MBTA structures
+- Poorly maintained MBTA structures; and

-- speeding vehicles
+- Speeding vehicles.

-The lack of infrastructure investment in Nubian Square's public realm deters current residents or new shoppers from stopping and exploring the business district on foot.
-One business participant states, "...we need crosswalks for people to cross and get into my building."
+The lack of infrastructure investment in Nubian Square's public realm deters current residents or new shop5ers from stopping and exploring the business district on foot.
+One business participant states, "...[W]e need crosswalks for people to cross and get into my building."
 Another suggests, "You need foot traffic after 6 p.m.
 To get people, you need to have people.
 If the street is empty, you don't feel comfortable being the only one."
-Participants imagery of Nubian Square is as a thoroughfare for vehicles, "It's so busy on Washington Street and it's so fast that you're not going to see the businesses."
+Participants' imagery of Nubian Square is as a thoroughfare for vehicles, "It's so busy on Washington Street and it's so fast that you're not going to see the businesses."

-Business owners and residents describe some of the issues that need to be addressed in order to enhance public space in the Nubian Square Business District and have a positive impact on the retail environment; many of the issues tie into concerns around sense of safety in the Square:
+Business owners and residents describe some of the areas that need improvement in order to create great public spaces in the Nubian Square Business District and have a positive impact on the retail environment; many of these ideas tie into concerns around a sense of safety in the Square:

-Furthermore, many residents and business participants feel the public space in Nubian Square is unfriendly at night due to poor lighting as a result of vacant and closed storefronts as well as a lack of adequate street lighting.
+Furthermore, many residents and business participants feel the public space in Nubian Square is unfriendly at night because of poor lighting due to vacant and closed storefronts as well as a lack of street lighting: